isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

         }

-Even when the GSS-API library can use the secret from the client key table it is far better to get and cache credentials.
+Even when the GSS-API library can use the secret from the client key table, it is far better to get and cache credentials.

-This can be done manually by:
+This can be done manually via the command:

 .. code-block:: console

     kinit -k -t /tmp/dhcp.keytab DHCP/admin.example.org

-or when using AD:
+or, when using AD:

 .. code-block:: console